savarmehrotra/ovpl/README.md

-ovpl
+ADS
-====
+===

-Edit the file ovpl/config/config.json and
+Execute the following steps, to configure and then run ADS as a service:

-                 ovpl/src/VMManager/config.json
+* Edit the file ovpl/config/config.json and,

-   to set the proxies.
+1. to set the proxies.
 ```
     "ENVIRONMENT": {
         "HTTP_PROXY":"http://proxy.vlabs.ac.in:8080",